Below are five of the most popular yacht engine manufacturers that have been literally making yachting move forward.

 Volvo PENTA is one of those companies which have played a key role in the yachting industry.
 We can search for the roots of the company as an engine manufacturer back in 1907 in Sweden.
 The manufacturer has a rich history of revolutionary technologies for the marine sector.
 The beginning of the 20th century was the moment when the company created its famous engine B1.
 The engine was called Penta coming from the Greek word for five.
 During the first meeting of reading the engine project, there were five people; as a result of their professional discussions, the engine was born and this is the reason why they decided to call it Penta.
 The engine models developed with the years and had a great success, but the WWI resulted into decreased profitability and the company had to keep the production low.
 However, something crucial happened in those years of crisis – a company called Volvo took a step towards Pentaverken (this is how the engine company was called).
 Volvo wanted to invest in Swedish-built car.
 This cooperation resulted very successful and for a period of three years almost 3000 engines were manufactured for Volvo.
 Ten years after Volvo and Pentaverken started working together, in 1935 Volvo took over the engine company and Volvo Pentaverken was born.
 The company’s focus was not only the production of automotive engines.
 As a result there are a series of technological achievements and first timers.
 In 1954 Volvo Pentaverken introduces the world’s first serial production turbo diesel engine followed by the first charged air-cooled marine diesel a couple of years later.
 The first big boom for the company in the yachting industry comes in 1959 when the Volvo Penta Aquamatic is presented during the New York Boat Show.
 The Aquamatic managed to combine the benefits of inboard and outboard engines.
 This is a revolutionary product for the industry.
 In the 60s the company is officially renamed to AB Volvo Penta and goes to a successful expansion across the USA and to the Middle East, and established key partnerships with boat builders.
 In the 70s the company keeps growing, Volvo Penta North America becomes a reality, the S-drive for sailboats gets introduced and various races around the globe are organized where boats with Volvo Penta engines participate.
 A variety of significant developments are introduced throughout the years.
 In 1983 the Duoprop was introduced, marking a significant step forward for the Aquamatic concept leading to greater efficiency and better handling characteristics compared with single propellers.
 The list of new models of engines and propulsion systems kept expanding and in 2005 Volvo Penta introduced the IPS – one of the most revolutionary systems improving boats maneuverability, fuel efficiency and speed as if as you are driving a car.
 Since then the system has been having tremendous success.
 For a period of four years only from 2005 to 2009 the company sold more than 10 000 pieces of IPS which is definitely a number talking for itself.
 After the introduction of the IPS, some of the most remarkable introductions are the joystick, the glass cockpit system, the forward drive system and the e-key remote.

 This is just a short summery of the history of this company which deserves full respect.
 Volvo Penta offers engines and propulsion system for Power and Sail Boats.
 The product range is really diverse and can’t be simply represented in a sentence.
-For the complete list of products of this industry changer, please, visit their official website HERE.
+For the complete list of products of this industry changer, please, visit the official Volvo Penta website HERE.

 Cummins is one of those companies proving that talent, persistence and passion can lead to big things.
 The company was established in 1919 in Columbus, Indiana, USA as a result of the partnership between Clessie Cummins who was a passionate engineer building engines and the investor seeing Clessie’s talent William Glanton (W.G.)
 Irwin.
 Both partners were seeing the potential of the engine technology created years earlier by the German Rudolph Diesel.
 The company was not doing great in the first years, but thankfully Cummins’ genius, it was saved in 1929 when he mounted a diesel engine in an old Packard limousine which became the first diesel-powered car in the United States.
 This revolutionary introduction on the American marker brought tremendous growth in sales and income.
 Cummins succeeded to become the engine supplier for the truck industry.
 In 1940, engine development and product improvements led the company to be able to offer the first engine 100,000 –mile warranty.
 By combining lab-based research and field-based trials, including dramatic performances at the Indy 500 races, Cummins achieved technological breakthroughs, including the revolutionary PT (pressure-time) fuel injection system of 1954.
 Innovation, excellent leadership and organization helped the company to expand globally and by the end of the 60s had locations in almost hundred countries.
 Today Cummins creates engines for any type of vehicle.